bimardianto/simple-math-game/README.md

-To use the application, you can compile and run it manually or with maven build tools : `mvn exec:java`
+To use the application, you can compile and run it manually or with maven build tools : `mvn compile exec:java`